Search for:

 The hammer was developed initially for Isambard Kingdom Brunel in order to make steam ships and was sold across the world transforming manufacturing.
 It was quickly adapted and used in pile driving.
 Bridges such as the High Bridge in Newcastle and The Royal Border Bridge in Berwick upon Tweed were built much more quickly than ever possible before due to the speed and efficiency of the pile driver.
 Piles which previously would have taken men 12 hrs to install now took minutes.

-The Steam Hammer on Green Lane is nicknamed Thor and was in use in Elsecar Colliery in Barnsley.
+The Steam Hammer on Green Lane was in use in Elsecar Colliery in Barnsley.
 It is one of the smallest of the hammers that was available.
 Others could reach 20ft tall and could deliver blows of over 100 tons.
 As part of the EST 1761 project to revitalise the Bridgewater Canal funding and local enthusiasts brought it to Salford for renovation.

 James Nasmyth was originally born in Scotland but spent much of his life in the Industrial heartlands of England.